Battle of Ferozeshah: Aftermath

 While the Sikhs temporarily withdrew over the Sutlej, Gough's army camped immediately north of the battlefield.
 They suffered from the stench of the many dead, and many men became ill through drinking from polluted wells.
 One seventh of the army had been casualties.
 Hardinge privately criticised Gough's head-on tactics and sought to have him replaced, but no formal change of command could take place for several weeks, by which time events made it unnecessary.

 The staff officer whose apparent blunder in sending the guns and cavalry away on the second day had actually saved Gough, a Captain Lumley who was the son of a General, was judged to have been driven temporarily insane by exhaustion and heatstroke and allowed to resign his commission, rather than face a court-martial.

 On the Sikh side, there was temporary dismay and much recrimination.
 It was evident that both Lal Singh and Tej Singh were ineffective and potentially treasonous commanders.
-Both were Dogras rather than Sikhs, and were prominent in the faction which was seeking to curtail the power of the Sikh Khalsa Army to intervene in the Durbar (court and government) of the Punjab.
+Both were Sikhs, that were prominent in the faction which was seeking to curtail the power of the Sikh Khalsa Army to intervene in the Durbar (court and government) of the Punjab.
 Lal Singh was alleged to have sheltered in a ditch throughout the battle, and although this cannot be proved, it is clear that he took little active part.
-Tej Singh had used the thinnest pretext to order a retreat when most of his officers and troops were eager to fall on the exhausted British and Bengal armies.
+Tej Singh had used the thinnest pretext to order a retreat when most of his officers and troops were eager to fall on the exhausted British and Bengali armies.